“Somehow it seems to fill my head with ideas – only I don’t know exactly what they are!”

 We didn’t know then that they had video cameras outside, watching us in the playground.
 We all knew they were in the hallways, but we hadn’t seen them outside.
-But, after that we could see them and knew where they were, and we did our business out of sight.
+But after that we could see them and knew where they were, and we did our business out of sight.

-One of them is in front of Mr. Krazakios’s office and nobody knows where the other one is.
+One of the cameras is in front of Mr. Krazakios’s office and nobody knows where the other one is.
 We’re always trying to find it.
 Everybody knows Mr. K.’s camera isn’t a real one.
 It’s a replica.
 Mr. Krazakios is one of the Latin teachers.
-Everyone thinks he’s on crack, although not really on crack, but like uncommon nonsense.
+We think he’s on crack, although not really on crack, but like uncommon nonsense.
 He’s a wild man who during assemblies will run up and down the bleachers pushing guys out of the way and sitting them down.

-Sometimes Mr. K. says the Morning Prayer on the P. A. and it’s the creepiest thing.
+Sometimes Mr. K. says the Morning Prayer on the P. A. at St. Mel’s and it’s the creepiest thing.
 He sounds like Orphan Esther.
 It’s just MESSED UP.

 He’s on the older side, skinny, and really quick on his feet.
 He has short scratchy gray hair and wears checked suits.
 He knows thirteen different languages, even Lithuanian, and he’s learning Chinese.
 Last year he broke his leg trying to skateboard and made his own cast for it.
 He healed up with no problem.

 I started skateboarding in the 3rd grade.
 I have a lot of memories of that, of skateboarding outside and learning tricks.
 I rode everywhere and it was so much fun.
 I was on my own.
 No one could tell me what to do when I was on my skateboard.
 I loved going fast.
 Some kids would attach a leaf blower to their board to go faster.
 I never did that.
-But, I got bruised and hurt all the time.
-Any flick of your foot or a blast of wind could send your board whipping.
+But I got bruised and hurt all the time.
+Any flick of your foot or a blast of wind could send your board whipping the wrong way.
 Every time I tried to kick flip down some stairs it was anybody’s game out there.

 A lot more bad kids skateboarded than good kids.
-It’s a stereotype, or a close-to-the-bone stereotype, but that’s the way it is.
+It’s a stereotype, or close-to-the-bone, whatever, but that’s the way it is.
 The kids who don’t have anything to do, or who don’t have a good home life, they skateboard.
 That’s definitely not me.

 When I was in 6th grade I totally stopped hanging out with most of those kids.
 By then I was in advanced placement classes and was with the same thirty good kids the whole day.
 They became my real friends.
 None of them were bad kids.

-They would make fun of the special kids, especially loud laughing at them, and pushing them.
+They would make fun of the special kids, loud laughing at them, and pushing them.
 My friends and I would say, step off of it, leave them alone, although they never listened to me.
-But, they always listened whenever we brought Nate over, who was strong and jacked out of his mind, even though he didn’t do drugs.
+But they always listened whenever we brought Nate over, who was big and strong and jacked out of his mind, even though he didn’t do drugs.

-“Fight the biggest one first and hard in the face,” he always said, grinning and clapping.
+“Hit the biggest one first and hard in the face,” he always said, grinning and clapping.

 It was horrible the way they treated the weak kids.
 It was one of the biggest things that ticked me off in middle school.
 I understood right away, those kids are jerks, and the kids in my advanced classes aren’t.
 I started hanging out with the good kids all the time.
-All of the bad kids were underachievers.
-They were in all the retarded classes.
+Most of the bad kids were underachievers.
+They were in all the slippery eel classes.
 They could barely read.

-By the time I was in 8th grade those kids flat amazed me, like it was a freak show, the circus.
+By the time I was in 8th grade those kids flat amazed me, like it was a freak show, the circus out of focus.
 They were so stupid the teachers had to read the tests to them.
 Some of them were just naturally morons.
 The rest of them didn’t try.
 They were just in it for the fun.

 I learned you have to try when I was in 3rd grade.
 It happened when I got my first actual project.
-The project was on a book we had to read, about what it was about, about what we thought of it.
+The project was for a book we had to read, about what it was about, about what we thought of it.
 Once I had to do it I started understanding that you actually have to put time and thought and effort into things.

-I care because I want a good job and a good house, a nice, pretty wife who’s pretty, and good kids who go to a nice school.
+I care because I want a good job and a good house, a nice pretty wife who’s pretty, and good kids who go to a nice school.
 I started looking towards the future at the end of 8th grade, which was when I knew I would be going to St. Mel’s.
 By then I knew what color looked BEST on me.
 I was going to make sure the worm didn’t turn on me, either.